Somehow, I got onto the RNC email list. It's amazing, because the RNC

 -Offer younger workers the option to part of their Social Security tax into a personal

-: Do you know whom this benefits?
+account: Do you know whom this benefits?
 Investment companies.

 You know whom it hurts?
 Current Social Security recipients, or taxpayers